exaxorg/filedups/README.md

 A job `build()`-call returns a Python "job object", containing information about the job and links to its input and output.
 If a job has been built before, the job object is returned immediately and no processing is done.
-(Don't compute what already exists!)
-Job objects could be input to new job builds, allowing a job to make use of a previous job's output data or results in a transparent way.
+(No need to compute what already exists!)
+Job objects can be input to new job builds, allowing a job to make use of a previous job's output data or results in a transparent way.

 Any data created by a job is stored in the job's *job directory*.
 All results are stored with recipes describing how they were created.
-Thus, knowing how a result was came to ("this code on this data with these parameters"), means that the result can be fetched immediately just by calling `build()`.
+Thus, knowing how a result was created ("this code on this data with these parameters"), means that the result can be fetched immediately just by calling `build()`.
 The wanted data is looked up using the resulting job object.